haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

    <img width="50%" src="/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/Table5-Blech.png">
 </figure>

-Note that the structure we are using for the docking has a numbering shifted by -2.
+Note that the structure we are using for the docking has its residue numbering shifted by -2.
 The list of binding site (epitope) residues identified by NMR (corrected for the shift in numbering) is:

 <pre style="background-color:#DAE4E7">
      70,71,72,73,81,82,87,88,90,92,94,95,96,113,114,115
 </pre>

 We will now visualize the epitope on Interleukin-1β.
-For this start PyMOL and from the PyMOL File menu open the provided `4I1B-matched.pdb` PDB file.
+For this start PyMOL and from the PyMOL File menu open the provided PDB file of the antigen.

+<a class="prompt prompt-pymol">File menu -> Open -> select 4I1B-matched.pdb</a>

 <a class="prompt prompt-pymol">
 color white, all<br>